 Werewolves, demons, monsters, vampires.
 All these ferocious creatures are afraid of the same thing: the beautiful Princess Hime, an awesome warrior who fights off the forces off evil with a chainsaw and a smile.
 Not only does she look great in a tiara, she has magical powers that allow her to raise the dead.
 She's a girl on a mission, and with the help of her undead servant and a supercute robot, there's no creature of darkness she can't take down!

 Kaibutsu Oujo was partially published in English as Princess Resurrection by Del Rey, who published the first seven volumes between May 1, 2007 and November 24, 2009, before becoming defunct.
-Kodansha Comics USA picked up the license and has been digitally releasing the series since July 26, 2016.
+Kodansha Comics USA picked up the license and digitally published the series from July 26, 2016 to November 21, 2017.

 A bit strange actually.
 Also, there's a lot of time skips too that sometimes they can cause confusion.
 But it was good.
 There might be some plot holes but it didn't hinder the fact that this manga is good.
 It's the typical shounen-type manga, but you'll never get bored since it has this light and comedic atmosphere that you will surely enjoy.

 Actually it's okay.
 I mean, there are times that the panels are a bit confusing and the characters are drawn not so well (that I'm quite confused who they are haha) but really, it's okay.
 I liked how the girls are drawn more than

 the guys (haha).